How to Host a Stress-Free Holiday Dinner

 A few weeks before the main event, go through your pantry, refrigerator, and freezer and take inventory of everything that you have food-wise.

-According to Bankrate, the average cost of Christmas dinner is $152.
+According to Bankrate, the average cost of a Christmas dinner is $861.
 If you’re planning for more than just your nuclear family, that cost has the potential to skyrocket.
-Our goal with planning is to not only remove the stress of the event but also the stress of spending more than you need to.
+Our goal with planning is not only to remove the stress of the event but also the stress of spending more than you need to.

-Take inventory of what you have, stick to your budget when you go out and shop, and make sure to plan your grocery trip ahead of time.
+Take inventory of what you have, stick to your budget when you shop, and make sure to plan your grocery trip ahead of time.
 Just these few simple tips can save you big at the store.

 (1 week out)

-The weekend before is a great time to give your home and good clean and organization.
+The weekend before is a great time to give your home a good cleaning and organization.
 I know that this may be a daunting task, but it is a necessary one.
 Let’s simplify it just a bit and put your focus on the key rooms you will need.

 - The kitchen – Set up an organized cooking area that you can work in without stressing.

 - The guest bath – Stock with supplies and add in a scented candle.
-TIP: if you have young kids, put a sign up keeping this room off-limits until guests arrive.
+TIP: If you have young kids (and a 2nd bathroom), put a sign on the door telling them to keep out.
+This will ensure your bathroom is guest ready.

 - Guest rooms (if needed) – Fresh linens, fluff pillows, sweep floors.